-DNT had a record year of revenue and EBITDA in 2022, however due to current macro economic conditions reducing the demand for new housing projects in their current market, management has updated their outlook for 2023.
-Due to the expected decline in 2023 results, Alaris has adjusted its reset expectations which resulted in a decrease in the fair value of the preferred equity by US\$0.8 million in Q1 2023.
-The resulting fair value of the investment in DNT at March 31, 2023 is US\$63.1 million.
+DNT had a record year of revenue and EBITDA in 2022, however due to current macro economic conditions reducing the demand for new housing projects in their market 2023 was expected to be a slower year.
+Given this, Alaris reduced its reset expectations which resulted in a decrease in the fair value of the preferred equity by US\$0.8 million in the three and six months ended June 30, 2023.
+The resulting fair value of the investment in DNT at June 30, 2023, is US\$63.1 million.